angular/angular/aio/content/guide/architecture.md

 * *Event binding* lets your app respond to user input in the target environment by updating your application data.
 * *Property binding* lets you interpolate values that are computed from your application data into the HTML.

-Before a view is displayed, Angular evaluates the directives in the template to modify the HTML elements and the DOM according to your program data and logic.
+Before a view is displayed, Angular evaluates the directives and resolves the binding syntax in the template to modify the HTML elements and the DOM according to your program data and logic.
+Angular support *two-way data binding*, meaning that changes in the DOM, such as user choices, can also be reflected back into your program data.

 **Decorators and metadata**